Skip to content

 Ideal Member or Ideal Client

 An ideal member or ideal client is a person who fits the profile of the community creator’s target audience.
-They have a problem that the creator can help them overcome or resolve with their assistance, support, knowledge, network, or resources.
+They face a problem.
+The creator can help them overcome or resolve it with their assistance, support, knowledge, network, or resources.

 Ideation